goshiphq/goship-cms/content/blog/when-should-you-switch-to-full-truckload-shipping.md

 news: false
 description: "Switching to full truckload shipping can solve the problem of strict delivery deadlines and unstable shipment security. "
-altText: Full Truckload Shipping
+altText: Full Truckload Shipping trucks
-image: images/copy-of-goship-website-image-template-1024-x-768-px-1-.png
+image: images/goship-blog-.png
 ---
 For small business owners, shipping freight can sometimes be costly and challenging.
 You have to wear many hats and with a limited budget, getting the best out of the shipping services can be hard.
 If your goods are time-sensitive and prone to damage, we may have the right solutions for you - FTL ([full truckload shipping](https://www.goship.com/blog/what-is-truckload-shipping-and-how-does-it-work/)).
 Regardless of the shipping method, you are using right now, truckload shipping can be a great way to optimize your [transportation strategy](https://www.goship.com/blog/optimizing-your-truckload-shipping-strategy/).